gundameedikiranmai/Bnew108/docs/greet.md

 This api will return the following data upon success:
 ```
-{"message": "uploaded", "success": true, "candidate_id": "1234"}
+{"message": "uploaded", "success": true, "user_id": "1234"}
 ```

-The ui should then take the `candidate_id` and send it to the webhook as the next message based using the intent and entity names provided in the previous chatbot message.
+The ui should then take the `user_id` and send it to the webhook as the next message based using the intent and entity names provided in the previous chatbot message.

 ```
 {
     "sender": "67da43a0-233f-11ee-ac10-c93ce56524ba",
-    "message": "/input_resume_upload_data{\"candidate_id\": \"1234\"}",
+    "message": "/input_resume_upload_data{\"user_id\": \"1234\"}",
     "metadata": {}
 }